mlpack/mlpack/README.md

 ------------------------

 The documentation given here is only a fraction of the available documentation for mlpack.
-If doxygen is installed, you can type 'make doc' to build the documentation locally.
+If doxygen is installed, you can type `make doc` to build the documentation locally.
 Alternately, up-to-date documentation is available for older versions of mlpack: